ShlomyR/Arkanoid_game/README.md

 This game was developed using the SFML library (Simple and Fast Multimedia Library).
 Special thanks to the SFML community for their contributions and support.

+and using naughty dog video background grate gaming company!!!

 ## Contact

 For any questions, suggestions, or issues, please contact rshlomy@gmail.com.